LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/docker/index.md

 > Start with **only one container** as in the first startup, the database tables will be created (more containers could create a race condition).
 > Once the initial startup is complete, you may run as many containers as you want.

+Then, follow the steps on [GrantID post-installation](../post-install.md) to complete the installation procedure.

 ## Exposed ports

 GrantID is composed of three services which the image exposes in a single container, listening on the following ports: